 Box offers 10GB of free storage, but it has the largest restriction for file size upload (250MB for the free plan and 5GB for a paid personal plan).
 For $10 a month, you can get 100 GB of storage, but it’s available for Windows, Mac, Android, iOS, Windows Phone, and Blackberry.
 This system was built specifically for business and IT users.
 Box also takes collaboration to the next level by allowing you to share files with colleagues, assign tasks, get notifications when a file changes, and leave comments on someone’s work.
 Like Google Drive, you can control the privacy of your files and determine who gets access to what file.
 Box takes it a step further, however, by password-protecting individual files and set expiration dates for shared folders.
 Organizing digital files can’t be simpler.
 Other business apps like NetSuite and Salesforce can connect to Box.
 It comes with a host of tools for businesses.
 It is a much more complicated system than you need if you’re using the service for personal storage, but if you have teams of employees working together or need a place to securely share documents with multiple people, Box is a fantastic choice.

-Whatever you decide, make sure you keep your logins and passwords to yourself.
+Whatever cloud service you decide, make sure you keep your logins and passwords to yourself.
 Most of these options allow you to collaborate with others, so they can set up an account.